Milton is a city in Georgia’s Fulton Country. It was created in 2006, and forms part of Atlanta’s extensive northern suburbs.

 You can learn more about its exact role in this fundamental episode in American history from the display boards.
 They can be found around the preserved battlefield site and recreated positions were cannon and other artillery were once placed.

-The mountain lies approximately 40 kilometres from Milton.
+The mountain lies approximately 25 miles from Milton.

 14. Marietta/Cobb Museum of Art